-Huawei to Showcase Cutting-Edge Innovations at ConteQ Expo 2024 in Qatar
+Huawei To Showcase Cutting-Edge Innovations At Conteq Expo 2024 In Qatar

-(MENAFN- BCW Global) Doha, Qatar – September 13, 2024: Huawei, a global leader in Information and Communications Technology (ICT), announced its participation in the Advanced Technology for Construction and Services Exhibition Expo (ConteQ Expo 2024), which will be held from September 16-18 at the Qatar National Convention Centre (QNCC).
-The event, held under the esteemed patronage of His Excellency the Prime Minister and Minister of Foreign Affairs, Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani, showcases innovative solutions for enhancing productivity and efficiency in the construction and services sectors.
+(MENAFN- Mid-East Info) Huawei, a global leader in Information and Communications technology (ICT), announced its participation in the Advanced Technology for construction and Services exhibition expo (ConteQ Expo 2024), which will be held from September 16-18 at the Qatar National convention Centre (QNCC).
+The event, held under the esteemed patronage of His Excellency the Prime Minister and Minister of Foreign Affairs, sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani, showcases innovative solutions for enhancing productivity and efficiency in the construction and services sectors.

 Through collaboration with leading ecosystem partners from China, Huawei aims to deliver comprehensive solutions that drive the transformation of industries, fostering a smarter, safer, and more sustainable future.
 Huawei's expertise in industrial intelligence will also be highlighted, with special attention to how these solutions address critical challenges such as sustainability, efficiency, and safety in construction and services.